 The first thing you should know about an Independent Medical Examination is that you are not the IME doctor’s patient.
 This doctor is not there to provide medical treatment for your injury.
 The doctor is there to obtain contradictory information on behalf of whomever hired him/her.

 It is advisable to bring a third-party witness to the examination and have that person take notes of what is being tested or asked during the exam.
 If permitted, videotaping the exam is the best way to make sure there is an accurate record of what was done.

 That said, the IME physician has a responsibility to act in a professional manner.
 When you come in the examining room, the doctor should have reviewed your medical records, looked at x-rays or MRI tests, seen the medications prescribed – basically know you as well as any doctor can know a patient they are seeing for the first time.

 Armed with that knowledge the IME doctor likely will begin by asking a series of questions about the accident and maybe conduct a series of tests to assess your range of motion, reflexes, pain tolerance, sensitivity and discomfort you experience from an injury.

 IME doctors are looking for signs of deception, meaning exaggeration of pain or symptoms, whether that comes during the physical exam or in answering questions about the injury.
-Be sure you understand every question before answering.
+It’s important to know how to deal with workers comp doctors, and to be sure you understand every question before answering.
 There is nothing wrong with a simple “Yes” or “No” response.
 If you’re not sure about the question, ask the doctor to clarify it.

 There is no reason to take more x-rays or MRIs or anything beyond simple, physical tests to verify (or contradict) the results your treating physician already documented.
 Don’t agree to any written tests or visits to another doctor’s office for further examinations.